jamesoneill54/ca400-final-year-project/docs/documentation/ant-colony-optimisation-research.md

 Army Ants sometimes release different types of pheromones eg to warn other ants of prey (obstacles) ahead.

 Madeleine Beekman, University of Sydney, reports that it can be the _quality_ of a pheromone trail as well as the quantity that measures the fitness of a trail.
-Could mean that an ant trying.
+Could mean that an ant trying to find the goal has a different pheromone quality than one who is returning from a successful journey.
 Possibly have two values associated with the pheromones at a given node; one for the quantity at that node and one for the combined quality of the present pheromones..

 ### Differing Ant Roles within the Colony